-Great Yarmouth in Norfolk bestride the mouth of the River Yare, 20 miles (30 km) east of Norwich is usually bustling with families along the sea front and promenade.
+Great Yarmouth in Norfolk bestride the mouth of the River Yare, twenty miles (30 km) east of Norwich is usually bustling with families along the sea front and promenade, but during the winter months it is a quiet place to wander and explore with hardly a soul in sight along the beach.
+It first became a ‘seaside destination’ in the Victorian era as many towns along the coast did at that time.

-The beach would be filled with holiday makers, it has been a seaside resort since 1760.
-On a very cold winter’s day with a bracing wind blowing up and rain clouds threatening it wasn’t so popular.
+Great Yarmouth has been a seaside resort since 1760.
+On a very cold winter’s day with a bracing wind blowing up and rain clouds threatening it was not so popular, but the beach is still worth a visit during the winter for the tranquillity and long stretch of open beach.

 We were all wrapped up well for the beach knowing full well it would be colder still as the chill air blew up from the sea.
 Hats gloves and warm socks inside our boots.
 Yes, we came prepared.